 Shortly after the Tokyo Electric Power Company (TEPCO)'s Fukushima Daiichi NPS Accident, approx. 30% of the fishery samples collected in (the sea neighboring) Fukushima Prefecture exceeded the standard limit.
-Such samples decreased afterwards, and there has been only one sample exceeding the standard limit since April 2015 (as of December 2020).
+Such samples decreased afterwards, and there have been only three samples exceeding the standard limit since April 2015.
 Since September 2014, there have been no samples collected in prefectures other than Fukushima Prefecture that contained radioactive cesium exceeding the standard limit.

-Some freshwater fish caught in and outside Fukushima Prefecture still show radioactive cesium concentrations exceeding the standard limit even in FY2019, but the number of such fish is decreasing year by year.
+Some freshwater fish caught in and outside Fukushima Prefecture still show radioactive cesium concentrations exceeding the standard limit even in FY2020, but the number of such fish is decreasing year by year.